Back to menu | Plan

 Amount and selection of information

-The inscriptions inform us that many stationes were used by shippers related to cities, either restricting their activies to the ports of these cities, exporting the produce from the hinterland of that city, or using these ports as a base for a wider area.
-The cities are located in Egypt, Africa Proconsularis, Sardinia, and Gallia Narbonensis.
+The inscriptions inform us that many stationes were used by skippers related to cities, either restricting their activies to the ports of these cities, exporting the produce from the hinterland of that city, or using these ports as a base for a wider area.
+The cities are located in Egypt, Africa Proconsularis, Mauretania Caesariensis, Sardinia, and Gallia Narbonensis.
 The depictions provide additional information, also by being omitted: a man at work with a grain measure without any marine depiction points to work with grain in the harbours, not to the transport of grain overseas or on the Tiber (statio 5).

 The amount of information provided by the mosaics varies.
-We have already seen that sometimes there is no text on the floor, and I hypothesize that in these cases marble inscriptions over the entrances were used.
+We have already seen that sometimes there is no text on the floor, and I hypothesize that in these cases inscriptions over the entrances were used.
 A mosaic depiction may also be restricted to one or two dolphins, or a single grain measure.
 In these cases the information that is provided is symbolic, detached somewhat from the daily reality of shipping and trading.
 I suggest that rooms with minimal information on the floor were offices used by the Imperial administration, by representatives of provinces, and by large guilds relying on the services of other guilds.

 Commodities